-The following strategies promote “big picture” thinking:
+The following strategies promote “big picture” thinking for better decision-making:

 1. Get a good night’s rest